Chart Color Schemes

 Stirling demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 29.6% of residents currently enrolled in formal education.
+Educational participation is high in Stirling, with 29.6% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.0% in secondary education, and 6.5% pursuing tertiary education.

 Frequently Asked Questions - Education